EuropePMC/techblog/drafts/2017-11-07-behavior-driven-development-in-bioinformatics.md

 It is also smart enough to capture a screenshot according to user settings.

 ## TL;DR
-**Behavior-Driven Development (BDD)** is a test-driven software development process that is becoming popular and widely used by Europe PMC and by many organizations, due to its transparency, and the readability of the application behaviour.
+**Behavior-Driven Development (BDD)** is emerged from test-driven software development process that is becoming popular and widely used by Europe PMC and by many organizations, due to its transparency, and the readability of the application behaviour.

 ### Useful links:
 * [Cucumber](https://cucumber.io/)